poppy-project/poppy-soft-starfish/README.md

 ## Principles

-By embedding hard connectors into silicon based parts, we create soft part with a standard mechanical interface.
+By embedding hard connectors into silicon based parts, we create soft parts with a standard mechanical interface.
 These parts can be used as plug and play building blocks in our robots.
 See our [tutorial video](https://youtu.be/B3CZs55AJQo).

 To create the soft part you have to prepare a mold of the desired shape.
 The mold's wall should be 2.2mm thick (for Ollo rivets) and include Ollo holes at the position you would like to add the connectors.
 The connectors are then positioned into the mold and maintained in place using Ollo rivet.
 You can then pour the polymer of your choice into the mold and allow for enough time for the polymer to cure - thus embedding the connector into the part.
 The soft part can then be unmolded and attached with XL-320 motors or any Ollo parts to create 'soft robots'.
 The starfish robot demonstrates how to use soft connectors.